 The Department of Transport and Regional Economics (TPR) is one out of seven departments of the Faculty of Business and Economics at the University of Antwerp.
 Within the Faculty, TPR carries out research, teaching and scientific service tasks in the realm of transport and regional economics.

 The efficient organization of transport and logistics has become an issue of interest to business as well as policymakers.
 Up-to date transport research is decisive for the shaping of sustainable mobility policies.
 Meaningful and authoritative research into transport and spatial planning however requires a global understanding of the issues at hand.
 Acquiring and disseminating such comprehensive insight on current challenges in the transport field has always been the purpose of TPR.
 For this reason, the research projects pursued by the members of TPR cover contemporary business topics, current and prospective public policy issues and broader macroeconomic related questions in the transport and regional economics fields.

-With respect to teaching, the department organizes a Major in Transport and Logistics, which is embedded in the master programmes Business Economics and Business Engineering and a master programme Maritime and Logistics Management.
+With respect to teaching, the department organizes a Major in Transport and Logistics, which is embedded in the master programmes Business Economics, Business Engineering and Maritime and Logistics Management.
 Besides, TPR also provides outstanding training in transportation economics for both an academic and professional career by offering a specialized master programs within C-MAT (Centre for Maritime and Air Transport Management): the Advanced Master of Science in Maritime and Air Transport Management.